LWVO Local Issues for Education and Advocacy

 - Ensure that we have a robust functioning Observer Corps

-- Meeting human needs (healthcare, housing transportation, preventing poverty)
+- Support affordable housing and the adequate meeting of human needs (healthcare, housing transportation, preventing poverty)

-- Public safety (dumping and graffiti, police commission, better communication among City departments)
+- Promote public safety (dumping and graffiti, police commission, better communication among City departments)

 - CSEC (Commercially Sexually Exploited Children)